Joy-less/Embers/README.md

 - Source code is easy to understand, with everything in one place.
 - Each interpreter can have multiple scripts which can each run on their own thread and communicate.
 - Full compatibility with Unity and Godot.
-- Obsolete functionality, such as numbers starting with 0 being octal integers, is not included.
+- Some obsolete functionality, such as numbers starting with 0 being octal integers, is omitted.
 - A great mascot.

 ## Drawbacks